mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/file_menu.rst

         Save as a new version of the same file with a number attached.

     Save incremental Backup
-        Backup the original file you loaded, then save the your image under the original filename.
+        Backup the original file you loaded, then save your image under the original filename.

     Create Template from image
         The \*.kra file will be saved into the template folder for future use.
 All your layers and guides will be saved along!